ishakarki/MyCloset/checkpoints/Homework3.md

   - non existing user says user not found ![screenshot of user not found](screenshots/usernotfound.png)
   - after 30 minutes of inactivity, the site will return to login in page
   - After learning more about the login system, we managed to get ahead and implement our login right away (instead of waiting for the next homework deadline).
-  - database connection works for signing in.
+  - database connection works for signing in (also show that our backend connection work)
   - account table is set up in phpMyAdmin, containing the user informations (firstname, lastname, username, and password)
 - Classes & Inheritance around 70% done
   - There were a few modification with our classes, outside of the clothing, closet, and generator classes, we concluded that we needed to implemented a few child classes that inherit from the clothing classes, that is a bottom class, top class, onepiece class, and sweater class.
 We decided this was necessary because having these classes will help us differentiate between different type of clothing.
 For this reason there was a bit of a delay in finishing our writing up our classes, as a result we are delayed in finalizing our classes.